dsccommunity/SqlServerDsc/README.md

 ##### Error: The parameter is incorrect (HRESULT:-2147024809)

-This is caused for example when trying to add an URL with the wrong format i.e. 'htp://+:80'.
+This is for example caused by trying to add an URL with the wrong format i.e. 'htp://+:80'.

 ##### Error: The Url has already been reserved (HRESULT:-2147220932)

 This is caused when the URL is already reserved.
-For example 'http://+:80' already exist.
+For example when 'http://+:80' already exist.

 ##### Error: Cannot create a file when that file already exists (HRESULT:-2147024713)

 This is caused when trying to add another URL using the same protocol.
-For example trying to add 'http://+:443' when 'http://+:80' already exist.
+For example when trying to add 'http://+:443' when 'http://+:80' already exist.

 ### SqlRSSecureConnectionLevel